shannon-jliu/gs-frontend/src/actions/README.md

 Always assume that the parameters passed into an action creator are of `Immutable` types, if applicable.

-For an example layout, see the [targetSightingActionCreator](src/actions/targetSightingActionCreator.js)
+For an example layout, see the [targetSightingActionCreator](targetSightingActionCreator.js) file.

-For an example test file, see the corresponding [targetSightingActionCreator test](src/test/actions/targetSightingActionCreator.test.js).
+For an example test file, see the corresponding [targetSightingActionCreator test](../test/actions/targetSightingActionCreator.test.js).
 Tests are very simple in that it tests to see if the returned action is correct.

+## Purpose

+These are passed into `store.dispatch()` whenever an action wants to be done on a store.
+These actions are then referenced within a reducer file to determine what sort of action should be done within the reducer.

+For example, given the previous `targetSightingActionCreator` file, see the corresponding [targetSightingReducer](../reducers/targetSightingReducer.js), and note how each `case` statement corresponds to an action defined in `targetSightingActionCreator`.